 [Section 34B inserted by No. 55 of 2004 s.
 1008.]

-35. Notification by licensee when commencing or ceasing business
+35. Licensee to notify Commissioner when commencing or ceasing business

 A licensee shall, within 14 days after commencing or ceasing to carry on business as an agent, give to the Commissioner notice in writing of that fact.